We're breaking out our brand-new 2024 calendars and marking our favorite tech and IT conferences for sysadmins, MacAdmins, and IT professionals.

 Are conferences worth attending?

-Absolutely.
-Conferences can be highly beneficial.
+Yes, conferences are worth attending for professional growth.
 They provide attendees an excellent opportunity to network and collaborate with like-minded individuals, get feedback and support directly from vendors, and, most importantly, learn and grow in their respective fields.
 And don't forget: Many conferences heavily invest in having fun.
 (But maybe don't focus on that part when you pitch it to your boss.)

 Which events will PDQ be attending?